Avisa-GA/persian-food-recipe-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 # **About Persian Recipe Food App**
-The Persian Recipe Food App is built with React and styled with Materialize and Material UI components.
+The Persian Recipe Food App is built with React and styled with Material-ui and Styled components.

 This app displays a collection of recipes highlighting Iranian Cuisine on the Index page.
 Each dish is showcased in a Show page and has update and delete functionality New recipes may be created and added to the list from a form located on the Index page.
 The About page details Iranian food history and culture in a toggle format.